metalabdesign/AsyncAwait/README.md

 ### Safe execution

-There is `Actiivty.async` and `Fragment.async` extension functions.
-In order to use them the result won't be delivered if eg. `Activity` is finishing or `Fragment` is detached.
+The library has `Activity.async` and `Fragment.async` extension functions to produce more safe code.
+So when using `async` inside Activity/Fragment, coroutine won't be resumed if `Activity` is in finishing state or `Fragment` is detached.

 ### Common extensions

+The library has a convenient API to work with Retrofit and rxJava.

 #### For Retorift
 * `await(retrofit2.Call)`
 ```Kotlin